NestorDR/learn-hooks/README.md

 ## Description

-Hooks are a new feature in React 16.8.
+Hooks are a new feature in React v16.8.
 They allow you to use the state, effect and other features of React without writing a class.

-This simple example allows you to test useState and useEffect, along with some React-Bootstrap controls.
+This very simple example allows you to test useState and useEffect, along with some React-Bootstrap controls.

+You can find a more complex example, which also uses React-Redux hooks, at [reacthooks-cryptocurrencies](https://github.com/NestorDR/reacthooks-cryptocurrencies).

 #### useState
 It's the React.Js hook that allows to manage states within a functional component.
 It would be the equivalent of **this.state** / **state** of a class component.